samvera-labs/bloom-iiif/README.md

 ### Items

-The [**items** array](https://github.com/samvera-labs/bloom-iiif/blob/main/public/fixtures/iiif/collection/masks-of-antonio-fava.json#L21-L292) is mapped to the slider/carousel with each item render as an HTML `<figure>`
+The [**items** array](https://github.com/samvera-labs/bloom-iiif/blob/main/public/fixtures/iiif/collection/masks-of-antonio-fava.json#L21-L292) is mapped to the slider/carousel with each item rendering as an HTML `<figure>`

 ```json
 "items": [